FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 The function of each file is as follows:

-- '.gitignore ': hidden file to tell version management software [Git](https://git-scm.com/)Which files or directories do not need to be added to version management。WBC-By default, Liquid excludes some unimportant issues (such as temporary files generated during compilation) from version management.
-If you do not need to use Git management to manage project versions, you can ignore this file.；
+- '.gitignore': hidden file to tell version management software [Git](https://git-scm.com/)Which files or directories do not need to be added to version management。By default, WBC-Liquid excludes some unimportant issues (such as temporary files generated during compilation) from version management.
+If you do not need to use Git management to manage project versions, you can ignore this file；

-- '.liquid / ': hidden directory, used to implement WBC-The 'abi _ gen' subdirectory contains the implementation of the ABI generator.
-The compilation configuration and code logic in this directory are fixed.；
+- '.liquid /': hidden directory, used to implement the internal functions of WBC-Liquid intelligent combination, in which the 'abi _ gen' subdirectory contains the implementation of ABI generator, the compilation configuration and code logic in this directory are fixed, if modified may cause the ABI cannot be generated normally；

-- 'Cargo.toml ': project configuration list, mainly including project information, external library dependencies, compilation configuration, etc. Generally, there is no need to modify the file, unless there are special requirements (such as referencing additional third-party libraries, adjusting optimization levels, etc.)；
+- 'Cargo.toml': project configuration list, mainly including project information, external library dependencies, compilation configuration, etc. Generally, the file does not need to be modified unless there are special requirements (such as referencing additional third-party libraries, adjusting optimization levels, etc.)；

-- `src/lib.rs`：WBC-Liquid smart contract project root file, where the contract code is stored。After the smart contract project is created, the 'lib.rs' file is automatically populated with some template code, which we can use for further development.。
+- 'src / lib.rs': WBC-Liquid smart contract project root file, the contract code is stored in this file。After the smart contract project is created, the 'lib.rs' file is automatically populated with some template code, which we can use for further development。

 Once we have copied the code from Asset liquid into the 'lib.rs' file, we can proceed to the next steps。